jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 foo( 5, undefined );	// NaN
 ```

-But how would you omit the first `x` argument without the ability to pass in any kind of value (not even `undefined`) that signals, "I'm omitting this argument."?
+But how would you omit the first `x` argument without the ability to pass in any kind of value (not even `undefined`) that signals "I'm omitting this argument"?

 `foo(,5)` is tempting, but it's invalid syntax. `foo.apply(null,[,5])` seems like it should do the trick, but `apply(..)`'s quirks here mean that the arguments are treated as `[undefined,5]`, which of course doesn't omit.

-If you investigate further, you'll find you can only omit arguments on the end (i.e., righthand side) by simply passing fewer arguments than "expected", but you cannot omit arguments in the middle or at the beginning of the arguments list.
+If you investigate further, you'll find you can only omit arguments on the end (i.e., righthand side) by simply passing fewer arguments than "expected," but you cannot omit arguments in the middle or at the beginning of the arguments list.
 It's just not possible.

-There's a principle applied to JavaScript's design here which is important to remember: *`undefined` means missing*.
+There's a principle applied to JavaScript's design here that is important to remember: `undefined` means *missing*.
 That is, there's no difference between `undefined` and *missing*, at least as far as function arguments go.

 **Warning:** There are, confusingly, other places in JS where this particular design principle doesn't apply, such as for arrays with empty slots.
 See the *Types & Grammar* title of this series for more information.

+//TODO Kyle: Maybe this can be a note?
+I'll leave it for you to decide.  :)

 With all this mind, we can now examine a nice helpful syntax added as of ES6 to streamline the assignment of default values to missing arguments: